oracle/node-oracledb/INSTALL.md

-Another alternative is to put the files in the `network/admin` subdirectory of Instant Client, for example in `/usr/lib/oracle/19.6/client64/lib/network/admin`.
+Another alternative is to put the files in the `network/admin` subdirectory of Instant Client, for example in `/usr/lib/oracle/19.11/client64/lib/network/admin`.
 This is the default Oracle configuration directory for executables linked with this Instant Client.

 ##### 3.2.3.6 Run an example program

-Download the [example programs][19] from GitHub.
+Download the [examples][19] from GitHub.

 Edit `dbconfig.js` and set the [database credentials][45] to your environment, for example: